 The three elements would be comprised of discovered life or digital images that moved me.

 My objective was to relate the three elements pictorially.
 Creating a combined and interwoven pictorial image inspired by the selected elements.
 Creating a more complex cognitive visual, experience for the observer.
 Resulting in a bespoke interpretation of the painting by them and for them.

 Believing in the relevancy of post-modernist tendencies in our Instagram era.

-My influence of this approach to image making is in indebted to the postmodern movement of the 1980’s.
-That for me include the paintings of Julian Schnabel and David Salle.
+My influence of this approach to image-making is indebted to the postmodern movement of the 1980s.
+That for me includes the paintings of Julian Schnabel and David Salle.
 As well as Philip Johnson’s 550 Madison Avenue office building in NYC.

 Series 1 - Image Construction

-The Series 1 paintings explores the relationship of the image created of the three elements to the defined constraints.
+The Series 1 paintings explore the relationship of the image created of the three elements to the defined constraints.

-In some paintings the three elements of the face become an actual face.
-Either as a character or as an art historical re-interpretation; e.g., as “Mademoiselle Matisse” references Matisse's “Woman with a Hat, 1905”.
-The inspiration for naming of the “Fauvism” movement in art.
+In some paintings, the three elements of the face become an actual face.
+Either as a character or as an art historical re-interpretation; e.g., as “Mademoiselle Matisse” references Matisse's “Woman with a Hat, 1905.”
+The inspiration for the naming of the “Fauvism” movement in art.

 In one painting of this series, the image becomes absorbed by the background.
 Pushing the background forward as the main theme and actor of the composition.

 The elements of the painting are vying for pictorial relevancy.
 With the background as an actor playing an active role in the composition.